Mutation of frozen Jacobian algebras: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Robert Marsh for pointing out during his lecture series at ICRA 2016 in Syracuse that compatibility of mutations, in the sense of \Cref{main-mutation-thm}, had not yet been established for the Grassmannian cluster categories of \cite{jensencategorification}.
+We would like to thank Bethany Marsh for pointing out during her lecture series at ICRA 2016 in Syracuse that compatibility of mutations, in the sense of \Cref{main-mutation-thm}, had not yet been established for the Grassmannian cluster categories of \cite{jensencategorification}, and also for comments on an early version of the corrigendum.